lambdaclass/mirra_backend/apps/arena/docs/collision-detection.md

 ## Collision resolution

-The Jeffrey thompson implementation for collision detection is ideal since it's the cheapest way to detect that two entities collided, but it's incomplete we can only detect that a collision occurred nothing else, so we decided to take the following approach:
+The Jeffrey Thompson's implementation for collision detection is ideal since it's the cheapest way to detect that two entities collided, but it's incomplete we can only detect that a collision occurred nothing else, so we decided to take the following approach: